Important Question: What can you feed your pet guinea pig?

 - Fresh High Quality Guinea Pig Pellets – Low in Calcium (Keep in the refrigerator to keep longer)

-- Celery & Leaves (Chopped finely to avoid choking on stringy sections)
+- Celery & Leaves (Chopped into 1cm pieces to avoid choking on stringy sections)

 - Cucumber (Low in Calcium)

-- Lettuce & Leafy Greens (Avoid Iceberg Lettuce as it’s high in Calcium)
+- Lettuce & Leafy Greens (Avoid Iceberg Lettuce)